 Dan Forrest (b.
-1978) has been described as “a composer of substance” (Columbus Dispatch), whose works have been hailed as “…magnificent, very cleverly constructed sound sculpture” (Classical Voice), and “superb choral writing…full of spine-tingling moments” (Salt Lake Tribune).
+1978) has been described as “a composer of substance” (Columbus Dispatch), whose works have been hailed as “…magnificent, very cleverly constructed sound sculpture” (San Francisco Classical Voice), and “superb choral writing…full of spine-tingling moments” (Salt Lake Tribune).
 Since its first publication in 2001, Dan’s music has sold more than a million copies, and is already firmly established in the repertoire of choirs in the U.S. and abroad.

 Dan is highly active in the choral publishing industry, both in concert choral music (maintaining a choral series in his name with Hinshaw Music) and in church choral music (serving as associate editor at Beckenhorst Press), and has published with more than a dozen publishers.
 He has adjudicated numerous regional and national composition contests.
 Dan keeps a full schedule of commissions, workshops, recordings, adjunct professorships, and residencies with universities, churches, and community choirs, collaborating as accompanist, presenting his music, and teaching composition and theory.

 Dan holds a doctoral degree in composition from the University of Kansas and a master’s degree in piano performance.
 His academic background includes several years as a professor and department head (music theory and composition) in higher education.
 More information about Dan and his music can be found at www.danforrest.com.

 Dan Forrest Headshot (Right-click link to “Save Image…”; no permission needed to publish in printed materials, or to post online)